-4.1.1.2.
-The operating company shall demonstrat commitment to the effective implementation the policy by, at minimum:

-- a.
-Having the policy approved by senior management and endorsed at the Director/Governance level of the compa - b.
-Having a process in place to ensure that employees understand the policy to a d appropriate to their level of responsibili function, and that they have the compe necessary to fulfill their responsibilities; - c.
-Having procedures and/or protocols in implement the policy; and - d.
-Allocating a sufficient budget to enable effective implementation of the policy.
+- 4.1.1.2.
+The operating company shall demonstrate its commitment to the effective implementation of the policy by, at minimum: - SQM demonstrates commitment to the effective implementation of the policy by: - Having the policy approved by senior management and endorsed at the Director/Governance level of the company; - a.
+Policy is approved by senior management and endorsed at the director/governance level. - b.
+Having a process in place to ensure that relevant employees understand the policy to a degree appropriate to their level of responsibility and function, and that they have the competencies necessary to fulfill their responsibilities; - b.
+A process is in place to ensure that relevant employees understand the policy to a degree appropriate to their level of responsibility and function.
+The competency of the personnel is adequate to the tasks (professional background and specific training). - c.
+Having procedures and/or protocols in place to implement the policy; and - c.
+Procedures are in place to implement the policy. - d.
+Allocating a sufficient budget to enable the effective implementation of the policy. - d.
+The budget is updated and projected until 2024 and is approved by management.